 Julia comes with a built-in macro called @time, allowing you to get a quick sense of an operation's execution time.
 The results provided by this macro, nonetheless, suffer from several limitations that make it unsuitable for rigorous benchmarking.

 First, a measurement based on just a single execution is often unreliable, as runtimes can fluctuate significantly due to background processes on your computer.
-Additionally, if that run is a function's first call, the measurement will include compilation overhead.
+Second, if that run represents a function's first call, the measurement will include compilation overhead.
 The extra time Julia spends generating machine code inflates the reported runtime, making it unrepresentative of subsequent calls.

-While running @time multiple times can address these issues, its most significant flaw arises when benchmarking functions.
-This is because @time mischaracterizes function arguments as global variables.
-We'll show in upcoming sections that global variables have a marked detrimental effect on performance.
+Moreover, while running @time multiple times can address these issues, the macro still has a major flaw when used for rigorous benchmarking: it evaluates code in the global scope.
+We'll show in upcoming sections that non-constant global variables have a marked detrimental effect on performance.
 Consequently, the time reported doesn't accurately reflect how the function would perform in practice.

 The following example illustrates the use of @time, highlighting the difference in execution time between the first and subsequent runs.